Radial Oscillations of Viscous Neutron Stars: Zero Diffusion Case: Linear radial perturbations on a static background

 with $\omega \in \mathbb{C}$.
 Equation~\eqref{eq:xiQ0} then becomes a master second-order ordinary differential equation for the Lagrangian displacement, with bulk and shear viscosity expressed algebraically in terms of $\xi$ and $\xi'$ via

 Physical solutions for the Lagrangian displacement must be regular throughout the domain, which imposes the boundary condition $\xi(r=0) = 0$ and a Robin-type boundary condition (i.e., $a \xi' (R) + b\xi(R) = 0$ for some $a,b\in \mathbb{C}$) at the stellar surface ($r=R$), the precise form of which depends on the choice of transport coefficients.
+Since in the frequency domain bulk- and shear-stress perturbations are algebraically related to the Lagrangian displacement and its derivative, $\Pi(R)$ and $\tilde{\pi}(R)$ are completely determined by $\xi(R)$ and $\xi'(R)$; no additional boundary conditions for the viscous variables are needed at the stellar surface.

 Since the master equation for $\xi$ in the frequency domain is linear and homogeneous, it admits a rescaling freedom: if $\xi$ is a solution, then so is $c\xi$, for any $c \in \mathbb{C}$.
 Therefore, the boundary conditions at $r=0$ and $r=R$ cannot be simultaneously satisfied for arbitrary values of $\omega$, but only for a (possibly infinite) discrete set of eigenfrequencies, which we denote by $\omega_{(n)}$.
 Here, the index $n\in\mathbb{N}$ labels the eigenmodes and corresponds to the number of nodes (zeros) in the radial profile of the eigenfunctions.

 We note that the prefactor in Eqs.~\eqref{eq:ISfreq} is invariant under complex conjugation combined with the substitution $\operatorname{Re}(\omega) \to -\operatorname{Re}(\omega)$.
 As a consequence, when these equations are inserted into the frequency-domain form of Eq.~\eqref{eq:xiQ0}, taking the complex conjugate yields a differential equation for $\xi^*$ identical to that for $\xi$, but with a frequency with opposite real part.
 Therefore, if $\operatorname{Re}(\omega) \neq 0$, mode frequencies occur in pairs $(\omega, -\omega^*)= (\operatorname{Re}(\omega) + i \operatorname{Im}(\omega), -\operatorname{Re}(\omega) + i \operatorname{Im}(\omega))$, with eigenfunctions related by complex conjugation.